What Causes The Brake System Warning Lights to Turn On?

 Chapter 8: Faulty Wheel Speed Sensors

 Wheel speed sensors feed data to the ABS and traction control systems.
-If they fail:
+If they fail:- The ABS light may turn on

 - The vehicle might lose stability under hard braking